Coronavirus and your visit to Banham Zoo

 - One way system at all pinch points throughout the zoo

-- Extra catering outlets served by outdoor hatch only, no indoor eating to be allowed anywhere on site.
+- Extra catering outlets served by outdoor hatch only, limited indoor eating is available in the Pavilion restaurant.
 Now 8 different places to eat and drink round the zoo!

 - All outdoor seating to be spaced to ensure good distance from other families

-- Any viewing stations which may cause pinch point or overlapping one entrance and exit to be CLOSED until further notice
+- We still have some viewing stations which may cause pinch point or overlapping one entrance and exit CLOSED until further notice

 - Sneeze screens at every till or customer facing point

 - All front facing staff to wear shields and any cooking staff to wear masks

 - Social distancing markers on ground throughout the site